Password Managers, which is the best?

 Based on features and usability, LastPass is our top pick, and it's not just us who rate it.

 Tech website, Wired picked 1Password as their favourite with DashLane a close runner up.

 Ultimately there is very little between the three.
-All three have free trials, all allow upgrading for extra features and all have apps for most major devices.
+All three have free trials, all allow upgrading for extra features and all have apps for most major desktop and mobile devices including Android and iOS devices.

 Never save password data in your browser